 Frenchay Meetings for Worship during the Covid19 restrictions

-We are currently holding Meetings for Worship every week, alternately online or at Frenchay Meeting House.
+We are currently holding Meetings for Worship every week on Zoom.
 Details are emailed to our members and attenders each week.

 If you are a newcomer to our meeting, please introduce yourself to the Frenchay meeting clerk, Kate Cashmore, at email@example.com .
 You will be welcome to join us.